 Free or Cheap Gift Ideas

-If you’re planning to spend less money on presents for family and friends, you might be looking for some gift ideas that are special but not spendy.
-We asked our Instagram and Facebook followers for cheap (or free) gift alternatives and got these responses:
+If you’re planning to spend less money this year on presents for family and friends, you might be looking for some gift ideas that are special but not spendy.
+We asked our newsletter, Instagram and Facebook followers for cheap (or free) gift alternatives and got these responses:

 Send Holiday Cards